 How do I calculate my tax refund?

-If you’re using tax software such as TurboTax, your information will automatically be transferred to the correct line of the tax return and calculated accordingly.
+If you’re using tax software such as TurboTax, the information you enter will automatically be transferred to the correct line of the tax return and calculated accordingly.

 Here’s a high level breakdown on how to calculate your tax refund amount: